SmarterApp/AP_IMRT/docs/Deployment.AWS.md

 Follow these steps to create the IMRT database server in its own VPC:

 #### Create a New VPC for the Database Server
-Following the steps in [Creating a VPC with Public and Private Subnets for Your Clusters](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-public-private-vpc.html), create a new VPC:
+To create a new VPC to host the RDS Instance(s) follow the steps in [Creating a VPC with Public and Private Subnets for Your Clusters](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-public-private-vpc.html).

+Some notes about creating the VPC:

+* There must be at least two private subnets in different availability zones (e.g. one in `us-east-2a`, another in `us-east-2b`)
+* There must be at least two public subnets in different availability zones (e.g. one in `us-east-2a`, another in `us-east-2b`)
+* Choose CIDR blocks that are consistent with your network's policies/standards
+  * To prevent collisions, a CIDR calculator (e.g. [this one](https://www.ipaddressguide.com/cidr)) can help calculate the IP address range of a CIDR block

 ##### Allocate New Elastic IP
 * In the VPC Dashboard, click the **Elastic IPs** from the lefthand side